pepstock-org/Charba/readme.md

   * create a `ChartEventProperty` enumeration with all property names to set chart event callbacks.
   * add `getElement` method to `IsChart` interface in order to get the element of widget.
   * add `isValid`, `checkIfValid` and `isAbstractChart` static methods to `IsChart` interface.
-  * improve JS helpers changing its names and reusing injection of javascript items.
+  * change JS helpers static names.
+  * add `AbstractCursorPointerOptions` class as options for plugins in order to have a unique options to extend when plugins need to interact with cursor of an element.

 License
 -------